markbastian/capstone/capstone_report.md

 This dataset provides 86,460 tweets divided roughly evenly (over 42,000 tweets per party) and is sufficiently large to produce sizeable testing and training sets.
 As the authors are all politicans it is implicitly categorized by the author's political affiliation.

-This was loaded using the following snippet:
+This was loaded using the following code:

 ```python
 categories = ['Democrat', 'Republican']